 Tips for students

-For students already enrolled in college, or graduating with outstanding debt, here are tips to understanding, managing, and paying off loans:
+For students already enrolled in college or graduating with outstanding debt, here are some tips to understanding, managing, and paying off loans:

 - Understand the terms and conditions of your loans and be sure to meet your monthly payments.

-- Take advantage of private and government websites and resources, and explore alternatives designed to lower payments and tuition management assistance programs.
+- Take advantage of private and government websites and resources; explore alternatives designed to lower payments, and tuition management assistance programs.

 - Visit the National Student Loan Data System to keep track of your loans and financial services provider.

-- Opt to repay your student loans automatically to avoid penalties.
-Repaying the student loans automatically not only avoids late fee but may also yield a slight interest rate reduction.
+- Opt to repay your student loans via automatic deductions from your bank account, which can help avoid penalties.
+Repaying student loans automatically not only avoids late fees but may also yield a slight interest rate reduction.

 - Pay off the highest interest rate loans first to save money in the long term.